thanos-io/thanos/docs/proposals/201909_bucketfile.md

 If callers receive an error from the channel, then prefetch failed.
 If callers receive nil (zero value of error, after channel closed) from the channel, then prefetch done.

-Each time to fetch pending pages，BucketFile will reset `pendingPages`, `pendingReaders` and `pendingChan`.
+Each time to fetch pending pages, BucketFile will reset `pendingPages`, `pendingReaders` and `pendingChan`.

-### In-memory object
+### In-memory objects

-Each IndexReader decodes [postings offset block](https://github.com/prometheus/prometheus/blob/master/tsdb/docs/format/index.md#postings-offset-table) and [label offset block](https://github.com/prometheus/prometheus/blob/master/tsdb/docs/format/index.md#label-offset-table) into memory object for sequential and random accesses.
+Each IndexReader decodes [postings offset block](https://github.com/prometheus/prometheus/blob/master/tsdb/docs/format/index.md#postings-offset-table) and [label offset block](https://github.com/prometheus/prometheus/blob/master/tsdb/docs/format/index.md#label-offset-table) into in-memory object for sequential and random accesses.

-Each BucketFile has a `pages` bitmap, but the bitmap uses very small memory.
+Each BucketFile has a `pages` bitmap, but the bitmap uses small memory.

-For inactive IndexReaders, if the inactive duration (`now.Sub(lastQueryTime)`) is greater than a configured duration (e.g. 15 mins), then IndexReader will remove in-memory objects and close file descriptor and mmap in IndexFile.
+For inactive IndexReaders and BucketFiles, if the inactive duration (`now.Sub(lastQueryTime)`) is greater than a configured duration (e.g. 15 mins), then IndexReaders will remove in-memory objects, and BucketFiles will remove in-memory bitmaps, close file descriptors and unmmap local files.
 This will reduce memory usage.

-**NOTE**: The `pages` bitmap in BucketFile should always be kept in memory until the server is closed.

 ### Preload blocks on startup